xiaohua-su/Heart_Disease/README.md

 # Data and Methodology

 The data was taken from the [CDC's 2020 Behavorial Risk Factor Surveillance System](https://www.cdc.gov/brfss/annual_data/annual_2020.html) (BRFSS).
+Due to how large the data is, this data was not uploaded to the github but can be found where the data was taken underneath the data files section.

+It is a survey data performed between 2020 to 2021 from the CDC to monitor people's health-behavior, chronic health conditions, and use of services to help manage their disease.
 The data contains information of the individual such as `race` and `gender` that we will not use to avoid these biases in our models.
 A new column was created as the data does not specifically have a column called heart disease but instead has two two columns called `cvdinfr4` and `cvdcrhd4` that corresponded with whether the individual was ever told/diagnose with having a heart attack and told that they had coronary heart disease.
 Both questions, get at the issue of heart disease.

 # Results